AntNLP/fm-gym/core-models/README.md

-# Pre-training data prepare for MLM and NSP
+# Pre-training data for MLM and NSP

 We use [wikipedia-en](https://huggingface.co/datasets/wikipedia) and [book-corpus](https://huggingface.co/datasets/bookcorpus)(not support yet) as pre-training dataset follow [BERT](https://arxiv.org/abs/1810.04805).